Nagging knee pain has become an unwelcome part of your life.

 - Improving your knee flexibility and reducing stiffness

-- Stimulating the flow of fluid around the knee to reduce buildup
+- Stimulating the flow of fluid around your knee to reduce buildup

-While almost any exercise will help, low-impact exercises that focus on strengthening the legs, hips and core are recommended, such as:
+While almost any exercise will help, low-impact exercises that focus on strengthening your legs, hips and core are recommended, such as:

 - Strength training

 How often do you need to exercise?
 For starters, just get moving.
-Eventually, you’ll be able to work your way up to exercising three to five times a week.
+Eventually, you’ll be able to work your way up to exercising 3-5 times a week.
 The key is finding and sticking with a regular exercise routine.

 Keep in mind that just because it hurts, doesn’t mean it’s harming you.
 Feeling some discomfort while you adjust to your workout is normal.
 However, if you feel intense pain, you should stop doing that particular exercise.

-It usually takes about four to six weeks to improve your fitness level and strengthen your knees, so don’t give up.
+It usually takes about 4-6 weeks to improve your fitness level and strengthen your knees, so don’t give up.
 Consistency can help with long-lasting pain relief.

-2. Lose weight to reduce pressure on your knees
+2. Losing weight to reduce pressure on your knees

 Even losing 10% of your body weight can help alleviate knee pain.
 One pound lost can eliminate four pounds of pressure on your knees.